moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/explore_sm/index.md

 ### **Saving your analysis as a Perspective**

 Save your query result for later by clicking 'Save Perspective'.
-Give it a meaningful name, like "Country-wise Total Customers," and save it.
+Give it a meaningful name, like 'Country-wise Total Customers,' and save it.

 ![perspective.png](/learn/dp_consumer_learn_track/explore_sm/perspective.png)